ZHONGJunjie86/A2C-MC-single-car-intersection/README.md

            final_target <- node_agt(random_node).location;
            location <- any_location_in(node_agt(5));
 　There are 12 nodes in the intersection map and the start point is fixed at the 5th point.
 Every time before a cycle there will be a random number between 0 and 12 used to choose destination node.
 And the target-time and target speed will also be changed.
 　In other words, I let the agent to learn 3*11=33 situations.
-And in the ends of a cycle, the model will be trained only once.
+And in the end of a cycle, the model will be trained only once.
 　The rewards depend on the situation, so it will change every cycle.
  # MC&&TD
  　The MC algorithm is faster than the TD algorithm due to be trained only once while the TD algorithm is trained every step.